avocadograms/avocadograms/README.md

 ## Features

-#### When you first start the app, you'll be directed to log in through GitHub
+#### When you first start the app, you'll be directed to log in with GitHub

 <p align="center">
     <img src="client/assets/loginScreen.png" width=70%>